 The building itself was constructed in 1908 in the Classical Revival style, and it features an intricate terracotta design, cornices, and other complex architectural elements.
 Construction workers would need to remove each of the 1,200lb exterior stones and very carefully place them onto the scaffolding.

 This project had several unique challenges, such as the delicate exterior, shoring under the north and south vaults to support scaffolding, and a uniquely-engineered trolley system.
-Compression ties into the windows were also required, including in-house testing and an engineering report.
+Compression ties into the windows were also required.
+Extensive in-house testing and engineering shop drawings were developed.

 Grunley had very specific access needs that made this a highly complex job.
 They needed to